hydroframe/SandTank/DEVELOPMENT.md

 **Note**: when creating the necessary inputs for a template, the dx, dy, dx ratio must be 1 to 1 to 1 in order for the inputs to be properly visualized in the web application.

 ## Steps for creating a new template
 This section describes the steps for creating a new template by copying and modifying an existing template.
 In the new template directory you will need to replace the model input files and make the necessary edits to the `run.tcl` script and `domain.json` file.
 Refer to the list in the previous sections for the inputs you will need before you get started.
+Note that for this workflow you do not need to build the docker you can simply, clone the repo modify the template and launch the docker following the instructions below.

 1. Create your new template directory